dheerajpotula/design-patterns/README.md

 list of observers without altering any code.
 Moreover, the observable and the observers are very loosely coupled.

-I implement a pull based observer.
+I implement a pull based observer and use my own implementation of observer pattern (instead of relying on java provided classes).

 ### Decorator Pattern